-While this may be your first Super Bowl spent socially distanced, it’s probably far from the first virtual party you’ve attended or thrown in the past year.
-So, if you’re all out of Zoom party ideas, I get it.
+Whether you're spending this Super Bowl by yourself or just want to connect with some long-distance friends and family, it’s always a smart idea to have a few different virtual Super Bowl party ideas in your back pocket.
+If you’re all out of Zoom party ideas these days, that’s fair.
 Every last one of us has some degree of Zoom fatigue, even for those video calls that are supposed to be purely celebratory.
-Fortunately, there are plenty of ways to make Super Bowl Sunday feel fun even when spent far away.
+Fortunately, there are plenty of ways to make Super Bowl Sunday feel fun even when spent far away from the people you love.

-First and foremost, set up that Zoom call.
-Make sure everyone’s got the right link, that your parents remember their login info if they need it, etc. Once that’s out of the way, figure out how you plan to watch the game.
+First and foremost, set up that Zoom call on Sunday, Feb.
+13. Make sure everyone’s got the right link, that your parents remember their login info if they need it, etc. Once that’s out of the way, figure out how you plan to watch the game.
 Will you be streaming it separately?
 Sharing screens with the person who still has a cable login?
-If you’re looking for a way to watch the Super Bowl without cable, you’ll be able to stream the game for free through the CBS Sports App or on CBSSports.com.
+If you’re looking for a way to watch the Super Bowl without cable, you’ll be able to stream the game for free through Peacock, the NBC Sports app, NBCSports.com, or live TV streaming subscriptions such as through Hulu or AppleTV.
 You could also forgo watching it live altogether and just collectively keep tabs on Twitter for updates.
 To each their own Super Bowl.

 1. Pick Out The Perfect Zoom Background

 Up your standard Zoom happy hour game by having drinks delivered right to your guests.
-You can use a service like Drizly or Instacart to drop off your friends' favorite six-packs or give them mixers and garnishes for a fun cocktail.
+You can use a service like Drizly or Instacart to drop off your friends' favorite six-packs or give them mixers and garnishes for a fun at-home cocktail kit.
+If you’re opting for an alcohol-free Super Bowl, send over some soda, fancy seltzer, or kombucha to your buddies.

 3. Socially-Distanced “Potluck”

-Have everyone make their favorite football game snack and show it off during the game.
-If your friends' are within driving distance, you could also organize food drop-offs and deliver mini snack spreads right to their doorstep.
+Have everyone make their favorite football game snack and show it off onscreen during the game.
+If your friends are within driving distance, you could also organize food drop-offs and deliver mini snack spreads right to their doorstep.
+Go for Super Bowl classics such as chips and guac, spicy chicken wings, and pizza, or try something totally new and inventive.

 4. Make It Thematic

-Is Super Bowl a theme in and of itself?
-Sure but you could also up the ante with a Zoom party theme.
-Make it a throwback game and have people rep old school jerseys.
-Have everyone dress as a different The Weeknd song.
-Say it's a Bridgerton-themed Super Bowl party because you can and you want to.
+Is the Super Bowl a theme in and of itself?
+Sure, but you could also up the ante with a Zoom party theme.
+Make it a throwback game and have people rep old-school jerseys — or maybe even throwback hip hop and R&B fashion in honor of this year’s halftime performers.
+To make your party properly Gen Z and TikTok approved, throw a Euphoria-themed Super Bowl party because you can, you want to, and you love glittery makeup.

 5. Games, Games, Games